-2 The Public Utilities Commission of Mexicali.
+The Public Utilities Commission of Mexicali.

-3 The World Resources Institute is a global, non-governmental, research organization that seeks to create conditions of equity and
+The World Resources Institute is a global, non-governmental, research organization that seeks to create conditions of equity and prosperity through the sustainable management of natural resources.
+CDP, previously Carbon Disclosure Project.

 Inclusive recycling